-Public companies are obligated by law to ensure that their financial statements are audited by a registered CPA.
-The purpose of the independent audit is to provide assurance that the management has presented financial statements that are free from material error.
+Public companies are obligated by law to ensure that their financial statements are audited by a registered certified public accountant (CPA).
+The purpose of the independent audit is to provide assurance that company management has presented financial statements that are free from material error.

-Additionally, hiring an independent and qualified CPA provides reassurance to banks, suppliers, and potential investors that the business is financially sound and creditworthy.
+Additionally, hiring an independent and qualified CPA provides assurance to banks, suppliers, and potential investors that the business is financially sound and creditworthy.
 Audited financial statements are needed to provide information to decision-makers.

 During a financial audit, a CPA confirms that the financial statements do not contain material errors.
 In case there are substantial errors, the CPA recommends corrective measures that comply with the Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS).

 The following are the main types of audited financial statements:

 1. Income Statement

 An income statement shows the performance of the company during a fiscal year.
 The statement reports the revenue earned and expenses incurred during the period.
 On the last line, the report reveals the net profit or loss for the period.
 (This fact is actually the origin of the term, “bottom line”, as the bottom line on an income statement shows a company’s profit/loss for the year.)

 The earnings per share (EPS) figure may be included when the financial statements are issued by a publicly traded company.

 The auditor verifies the accuracy of transactions by cross-checking the cash book and individual books of accounts.